Study Social and Political Sciences

 What you’ll study

 A professional placement will give you the chance to apply your learnings hands-on in a real workplace setting.
-You'll also get to examine other relevant topics through your elective units, and can opt to complete a second Communication major to deepen your expertise.
+You'll also get to examine other relevant topics through your elective units, and can opt to complete a second Communication stream to deepen your expertise.

 Subjects at a glance